wedeling/FabUQCampaign/Tutorial_ocean.md

  ```python
     fab.run_uq_ensemble('ocean', my_campaign.campaign_dir, script='ocean', machine='localhost')
  ```
-Here `script` refers to the `ocean.template` file.
+Here `script` refers to the `templates/ocean` file.
 Futhermore, `fab` is a simple FabSim API located in the same directory as the example script.
 It allows us to run FabSim commands from within a Python environment.
 Besides submitting the ensemble, `fab` is also used to retrieve the results when the job execution has completed:

 ```python
     #copy the samples back to EasyVVUQ dir